What’s going on when your shoelaces come untied?

 Vocabulary: force, inertial forces, impact, knot, mechanism, friction, structure

-Next Generation Science Standards: PS2.A: Forces and Motion, PS3.C: Relationship Between Energy and Forces, CC2: Cause and Effect: Mechanism and Explanation, SEP3: Planning and Carrying Out Investigations, can be used to build towards MS-PS2–2.
+Next Generation Science Standards: PS2.A: Forces and Motion, PS3.C: Relationship Between Energy and Forces, CC2: Cause and Effect: Mechanism and Explanation, SEP2: Developing and Using Models, and SEP3: Planning and Carrying Out Investigations.
+Can be used to build towards MS-PS2–2.

 One of the first lessons you learn growing up is how to tie your shoes.
 Around the same time, you also learn that your shoelaces will eventually come untied.
 So why do your shoelaces experience ‘catastrophic knot failure’?
 Christine Gregg, a graduate student in mechanical engineering at UC Berkeley, and a group of researchers investigated the different forces acting on a shoelace knot.
 The results were published this week in the journal Proceedings of the Royal Society.
 Gregg describes how the forces created by walking untie a shoelace and the difference between a ‘weak’ and ‘strong’ knot.

 - Based on Christine Gregg’s description, create a diagram of shoelaces (or use one from the original paper).
 Label the loose ends, loop, and center know.
 Color the diagram to indicate where friction forces and inertial forces are acting.

 - Although this research may seem silly, Christine discusses applications to surgical sutures and how entangled molecular structures interact.
 Why do you think it might be useful for researchers and engineers to be able to “predict the behavior of certain knots based only on their structure?”

 - Based on the information in the article what could you do to improve shoelace design, aside from replacing it with Velcro, that might mitigate ‘catastrophic knot failure’ regardless of your tying method?
 Be sure to use evidence from the interview to justify your design decisions.